 2. Ice Age Trail

 This thousand-mile historic trail in Wisconsin was carved by nature’s glacial forces.
-Every step takes you back millions of years, when ice up to two miles thick sculpted the landscape.
-From the shores of Lake Michigan to one of the tributaries of the mighty Mississippi River, the trail winds, turns, and curves its way through forest, grasslands, and rocky outcroppings.
+Every step takes you back millions of years when ice up to two miles thick sculpted the landscape.
+From the shores of Lake Michigan to one of the tributaries of the mighty Mississippi River, the trail winds turns and curves its way through the forest, grasslands, and rocky outcroppings.